-The sequential approach of applying SIMPPLLE and MAGIS was applied on the 58,084-acre Stevensville West Central area of the Bitterroot National Forest in Montana.
+The sequential approach of applying SIMPPLLE and MAGIS was used to analyze the effect of fuel treatments on the risk of wildfire and the economic consequences of such activities on the 58,084-acre Stevensville West Central area of the Bitterroot National Forest.
 SIMPPLLE and MAGIS applications were initially developed in cooperation with Forest staff and applied in an integrated resource analysis of that area (USDA Forest Service 1996b).
-The area modeled includes 25,284 acres in the Selway-Bitterroot Wilderness, 14,155 acres of National Forest outside Wilderness, and 18,645 acres in private ownerships.
+The area includes 25,284 acres in the Selway-Bitterroot Wilderness, 14,155 acres of National Forest outside Wilderness, and 18,645 acres in private ownership.
 No treatments were proposed for the private land.
-It was instead included to capture interactions in functions and processes with adjacent National Forest lands.
+It was included to capture interactions in functions and processes with adjacent National Forest lands.

-The first step was to run stochastic simulations of SIMPPLLE over 5 decades for the "no action" management alternative with fire suppression.
-The number of acres impacted by four specific natural processes and their associated frequencies of occurrence in stands located across the landscape were computed.
-These four processes were stand-replacement fire, mixed-severity fire, light-severity fire, and western spruce budworm.
+The first step was to run stochastic simulations of SIMPPLLE over five decades for the "no action" management alternative with fire suppression.
+The number of acres impacted by four specific natural processes, and their associated frequencies of occurrence in stands located across the landscape, were computed.
+The four processes were (1) stand-replacement fire, (2) mixed-severity fire, (3) light-severity fire, and (4) western spruce budworm (Choristoneura occidentalis).

 A risk index was developed to capture the relative importance of various natural processes and their frequency.
 This index can be thought of as a measure of undesirability of these processes, or alternatively, a prioritization for the application of fuel treatments.
-The weights assigned to this risk index are:
+The weights assigned to this risk index are as follows:

 Weight value Risk source Frequency of source

 0 Stand not listed

-2 Light spruce budworm $\geq$ 50 pct
+2 Light spruce budworm ≥ 50 pct

-2 Mountain pine beetle $\geq$ 50 pct
+2 Mountain pine beetle (Dendroctonus - 1

-4 Low probability of stand replacing fire 1 - 10 pct
+4 ponderosae) Low probability of stand-replacing fire ≥ 50 pct 1 - 10 pct

-6 Severe spruce budworm $\geq$ 50 pct
+6 Severe spruce budworm ≥ 50 pct

-8 Moderate probability of stand replacing fire 11 - 20 pct
+8 Moderate probability of stand-replacing fire 11 - 20 pct

-10 High probability of stand replacing fire $\geq$ 20 pct
+10 High probability of stand-replacing fire $\geq 20 \text{ pct}$

-The distribution of these index weights was determined on the basis of the frequency of these processes on the landscape (fig. 2).
+Figure 2 shows the distribution of these index weights based on the frequency of these processes on the landscape.
 For each stand, risk index weights were entered into MAGIS, and a risk index management relation was constructed.
 This risk index management relation multiplies the risk index assigned to the stand by the stand acres and sums this product across the stands as follows:

-Risk index management relation = $$\sum{a} \sum{s} \sum{p} r{asp} X{asp}$$ in which:
+Risk index management relation = $\sum{a} \sum{b} \sum{c} r{asp} X{asp}$ where:

-$X{asp}$ = Treatment option a applied to stand s in decade p, $r{asp}$ = Risk index value in decade p as a result of applying treatment option a to stand s.
-For "no action," rasp equals the index assigned by SIMPPLLE.
-If a treatment is undertaken that addresses the risk, rasp after treatment is reduced accordingly.
+- X{asp} = Acres of stand s receiving treatment option a in decade p, - $r{asp} = Risk index value in decade p as a result of applying$ treatment option a to stand s.
+For "no action," r{asp} equals the index assigned by SIMPPLLE.
+If a treatment is undertaken that addresses the risk, r{asp} following treatment is reduced accordingly.